ethereum-optimism/optimism/.changeset/long-days-march.md

 "@eth-optimism/batch-submitter": patch
 ---

-directly use DestinationStream in Logger, configure Batch Submitter stream to write errors to Sentry
+initialize Sentry and streams in Logger, remove Sentry from Batch Submitter